ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 4. Provision an instance of "Log Analysis with LogDNA" in the same account.
 Do this in the IBM Cloud console, not the CLI.
 Let us call it "Customer-Logging_Instance" **Temporary work-around: instead of console, use this CLI: `ibmcloud resource service-instance-create Customer-Logging-Instance logdna 7-day us-south -p '{"default_receiver": true}'`**
 5. Switch back to your service's account.
-6. Write a line to a log file in your service's cluster (e.g. `/var/log/test.log`) that looks like this: <br>` {"message":"This test log statement should be in STS and in Customer-Logging_Instance","saveServiceCopy":true,"logSourceCRN":"PUT YOUR SERVICE INSTANCE CRN HERE"}`
+6. Write a line to a log file in your service's cluster (e.g. `/var/log/test.log`) that looks like this: <br>` {"message":"This test log statement should be in STS and in Customer-Logging_Instance","saveServiceCopy":true,"logSourceCRN":"PUT YOUR SERVICE INSTANCE CRN HERE"}`.
+  * Your `logSourceCRN` must use an account id for the location--not a space id.
+So the CRN location will start with `a/`.
+  * To write to a log file in your cluster, use `kubectl exec -it logdna-agent-name -- /bin/bash`.
+(Use `kubectl get pods` to get the actual name for `logdna-agent-name`.)
+Then `sudo echo LOG-LINE-CONTENT >/var/log/test.log`.
 7. Look in your STSender LogDNA again, and verify that the line came through.
 Click on the left of the line to expand it.
 8. Now go back to the customer account where your service instance is provisioned, and look at that LogDNA instance.
 You should also see the line there.
 9. As a further test, add `"saveServiceCopy":false` to the line, and verify that it *only* is saved for the customer, and not in your service's STSender.